 After returning from Korea in the 1950s, Dave returned to manage his father's engineering firm and he established his a part time stamp business, D.G.
 Phillips, Inc., in North Miami, specializing in the stamps and postal history of Korea as well as U.S. postal history and stationery.
-Throughout his life his philatelic passion Phillips Continued on Page 4 Peter was born June 6 1946, Philadelphia PA.
-He graduated Bishop Neumann High School, Philadelphia in the class of 1964.
-He went to work for US Post Office at the Main Post Office the Main Post Office of Philadelphia.
+Throughout his life his philatelic passion Phillips Continued on Page 4 the Main Post Office of Philadelphia.
 That was Interrupted by military service in SE Asia.
 He was released February 1968.
 After recovery from wounds he returned to Postal service.
 He married Connie on June 22 1968.
-As a youngster he was Introduced to stamp collecting by his father, with visits to Gimbel's in Philadelphia.
-After returning to work for the Post Office Depart-